mongodb/specifications/source/sessions/driver-sessions.rst

 drivers don't wait for a response for an unacknowledged write a driver would not know when the session ID could be reused.
 In theory a driver could use a new session ID for each unacknowledged write, but that would result in many orphaned sessions building up at the server.
-Rather than prohibit using unacknowledged writes with sessions we choose instead to specify that a driver MUST NOT send a session ID with unacknowledged writes.
+A driver MUST NOT send a session ID with unacknowledged writes.
+Drivers SHOULD raise an error if users request an unacknowledged write with a session.
+Drivers MUST document the behavior of unacknowledged writes with a session.
 This is true for both implicit and explicit sessions.

 Server Commands
 ===============